-COD is pleased to announce that we will be hosting Teacher Camp, Beginning Student Camp and Advanced Student Camp in Summer 2021.
-Due to the COVID-19 pandemic, all camps will be held in a virtual format.
+COD is pleased to announce that we will be hosting Teacher Camp and Advanced Student Camp in Summer 2022.
+All camps will be held in a traditional, face-to-face format.
 Applications are now open, please use the links in the site navigation to visit the appropriate page to apply.
-Camp participants are chosen using a random lottery system; applications will be accepted through April 15, 2021 and participants will be notified of selection status by April 23, 2021.
+Camp participants are chosen using a random lottery system; applications will be accepted through April 15, 2022 and participants will be notified of selection status by April 22, 2022.

 About GenCyber Beginning Student Camp

 Tentatively, Student Basic Camps will take place in 2023.
 We are not taking applications for 2022.
 More information to follow.

 Phone: Justin Wagner (630) 942-2520 or Tony Chen (630) 942-2537

 The GenCyber program provides summer cybersecurity camp experiences for students and teachers at the K-12 level.
 The goals of the program are to help all students understand correct and safe online behavior, increase interest in cybersecurity careers and increase diversity in the cybersecurity workforce in the U.S., and improve teaching methods for delivering cybersecurity content in K-12 computer science curricula.

 GenCyber's mission is to grow the number of students studying cybersecurity in the United States.
 The program includes summer camps across the nation designed for elementary, middle and high school students and teachers.
 The camps focus on engaging the learners with sound cybersecurity principles and teaching techniques.

 GenCyber camps are open to all student and teacher participants at no cost.
 Funding is provided jointly by the NSA and the NSF.